 Throw words, wired, juxtaposed into the air.

 “There’s nothing new beneath the sun”, they squawk.

 As each write through the other like a hawk.

-(Yesterday’s mention of “Flarf” led me to write the above.)
+(I could not resist.
+Yesterday’s mention of “Flarf” led me to write the above.)